 For further information on determining fee status for non-UK applicants please visit the UKCISA Fees Status website.

 Please also complete and send the following forms via email to firstname.lastname@example.org

 Please ask two academic referees to complete the reference forms.
-These should be returned to the SOFI CDT directly (either via email to email@example.com or by post to the address below) in a sealed and signed envelope.
+These should be returned to the SOFI CDT directly via email to email@example.com.
 Referees may download the form (Word format) using the link above.

 Please note, your application cannot be considered until we have all this information.